-Professor; Patricia and Rodes Hart Chair; LPO Chair, Dept. of Leadership, Policy & Organizations
+Patricia and Rodes Hart Chair, Professor of Education and Leadership, Department of Leadership, Policy, and Organizations

 Ellen Goldring is Patricia and Rodes Hart Chair, Professor of Education and Leadership in the Department of Leadership, Policy and Organizations, Peabody College, Vanderbilt University, USA.
 Her research interests focus on the intersection of education policy and school improvement with particular emphases on education leadership.
 A fellow of the American Educational Research Association and Past Vice-President of AERA's Division L-Policy and Politics, her research examines leadership practice, and the implementation and effects of interventions such as professional development, coaching, and performance feedback.
 She is the recipient of the Roald F. Campbell Lifetime Achievement Award from the University Council of Educational Administration.
 She is the editor in chief of the American Educational Research Journal.